Establishing a payment plan

 If we contact you, it's important that you respond promptly.
 If you don't respond, we may take additional collection actions, as required by statute.
 Read more about our collections process.

 If you want someone else to call us on your behalf, you need to submit a Tax Information Authorization and Power of Attorney form.
-We can't discuss your account with anyone other than you without this authorization.
+Without this authorization, we can't discuss your account with anyone other than you.